Is Pesto Spicy?

 Although raw garlic, basil, and some olive oils can sometimes be described as "spicy," traditional basil pesto is not a spicy sauce in the same way that chilli-based sauces like chimichurri, harissa, or gochujang are.

 There are so many different styles of pesto available that drawing too many generalisations is something of a mug's game.
-Major brands like Sacla, Filippo Berio and Belazu have at least one spicy pesto in their portfolio of sauces, but the inclusion of chilli peppers is in no way traditional and does not feature in classic basil pesto.
+Big brands like Sacla, Filippo Berio and Belazu have at least one spicy pesto in their portfolio of sauces, but including chilli peppers is in no way traditional and does not feature in classic basil pesto.

-Pesto is a proudly pungent sauce thanks to the inclusion of seven big, bold flavours: basil, olive oil, garlic, Parmigiano-Reggiano, pecorino, pine nuts, and salt.
-This pungency can occasionally be mistaken for spice or the kind of heat you get from chillies, but an expertly made pesto will have a harmony of flavours with no single ingredient dominating the others.
+Pesto is a proudly pungent sauce that includes seven big, bold flavours: basil, olive oil, garlic, Parmigiano-Reggiano, pecorino, pine nuts, and salt.
+This pungency can occasionally be mistaken for spice or the heat from chillies.
+Still, an expertly made pesto will have a harmony of flavours with no single ingredient dominating the others.

 While the salt and cheese run no risk of making your pesto taste spicy, the basil, olive oil, pine nuts and garlic could be guilty.
 Let's look at them one by one.